openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 - `.bin`: Contains the weights and biases binary data

 For more information about the Model Optimizer, refer to the [Model Optimizer Developer Guide](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).

-## <a name="model-optimizer">Step 4: Configure the Model Optimizer

-> **NOTE**: Since the TensorFlow framework is not officially supported on CentOS*, the Model Optimizer for TensorFlow can't be configured and run on that operating system.

 1. Go to the Model Optimizer prerequisites directory:
    ```sh